Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Introduction

 \section{Introduction}

 A precise calibration of the photon and lepton energy scales is a key requirement for precision measurements at high-energy collider experiments.
-In particular, the measurement of the Higgs boson mass in decay channels involving photons or charged leptons, such as \(H \rightarrow \gamma\gamma\) and \(H \rightarrow ZZ^{*} \rightarrow 4\ell\), is directly sensitive to small biases in the energy or momentum scale.
+In particular, the measurement of the Higgs boson mass in decay channels involving photons or charged leptons, such as \(H \rightarrow \gamma\gamma\) and \(H \rightarrow ZZ^{*} \rightarrow 4\ell\), is directly sensitive to small biases in the energy or momentum scale, which needs to be known with a precision better than $0.1 \%$.
 Since electrons and photons share a largely common electromagnetic response in the detector, the energy-scale calibration of electrons is propagated to photons, with additional corrections accounting for differences in shower development and upstream material effects.

 Decays of the \(Z\) boson into charged-lepton pairs, \zll with \(\ell\equiv e, \mu\), provide a primary in-situ reference for lepton energy or momentum calibration, owing to their large production rate and the precisely known \(Z\)-boson mass~\cite{PDG:2022}.
 The calibration is typically performed by constraining the reconstructed dilepton invariant-mass distribution to a reference line shape.
 However, the invariant mass depends simultaneously on the response of both leptons and is affected by the natural width of the \(Z\) boson, final-state radiation, and detector resolution effects.
 These features introduce correlations between scale and resolution parameters, complicating their simultaneous extraction in differential calibration schemes.